-Aminoglycosides (see Table: Aminoglycosides) have concentration-dependent bactericidal activity.
-They bind to the 30S ribosome, thereby inhibiting bacterial protein synthesis.
-Spectinomycin is a bacteriostatic antibiotic chemically related to the aminoglycosides (see Spectinomycin).
+Aminoglycosides (see table Aminoglycosides) have concentration-dependent bactericidal activity.
+These antibiotics bind to the 30S ribosome, thereby inhibiting bacterial protein synthesis.
+Spectinomycin is a bacteriostatic antibiotic chemically related to the aminoglycosides.

-Aminoglycosides are excreted by glomerular filtration and have a serum half-life of 2 to 3 h; the half-life increases exponentially as the GFR falls (eg, in renal insufficiency, in the elderly).
+Aminoglycosides are excreted by glomerular filtration and have a serum half-life of 2 to 3 hours; the half-life increases exponentially as the glomerular filtration rate falls (eg, in renal insufficiency, in older people).

 Aminoglycosides are used for

 Aminoglycosides are active against most gram-negative aerobic and facultative anaerobic bacilli but lack activity against anaerobes and most gram-positive bacteria, except for most staphylococci; however, some gram-negative bacilli and staphylococci are resistant.

 Aminoglycosides that are active against P. aeruginosa include tobramycin (particularly), gentamicin, and amikacin.
 Streptomycin, neomycin, and kanamycin are not active against P. aeruginosa.
 Gentamicin and tobramycin have similar antimicrobial spectra against gram-negative bacilli, but tobramycin is more active against P. aeruginosa, and gentamicin is more active against Serratia marcescens.
 Amikacin is frequently active against gentamicin- and tobramycin-resistant pathogens.